-- 15) Scarcity is caused by

-- A) unlimited wants running up against limited economic resources.

-- B) lazy workers.
+- 15) Scarcity is caused by - A) unlimited wants running up against limited economic resources. - B) lazy workers. - C) an individual's budget that is insufficient to cover the expenses of certain goods or services.

-- C) mechanical breakdowns at factories.

 D) shortages.
-Answer: A Diff: 1

 Learning Outcome: Micro-1: Identify the basic principles of economics and explain how to